omiradil/SolvedTasks/README.md

 ```

 Working with a team?
 GitHub is built for collaboration.
-Set up an organization to improve the way your team works together
+Set up an organization